 What does it mean to return home changed?
 After a period of time?
 What does it mean if your only means of returning home is via the imagination, however much you desire it?

-This theme of home is particularly resonant in our current national and international climate, during a pandemic and quarantine.
-It is a theme that drives the author, drives Odysseus home, drives the writing, and drives each of us, ultimately, as we chose, or are forced to chose, to create places, homes, and homes away from home, where we will return or stay or eventually, say goodbye to forever, including this earth.
-Many submissions for Issue 2 of HHR were focused on home, family, and longings for places and people we have lost, including our origins and ancestral roots, themes which Rodney explores in depth.
+This theme of home and diaspora is particularly resonant in our current national and international climate, during a pandemic, global warming and quarantine.
+It is a theme that drives the author, drives Odysseus home, drives the writing, and drives each of us, ultimately, as we chose or are forced to chose to create places, homes, and homes away from home, where we will return or stay, or eventually say goodbye to forever.

 I left the south for the westfrom “Passé Blanc,” p 48

 I rub my skin and it’s like touching mousse.